-Teresa Mares is an Associate Professor of Anthropology at the University of Vermont and is affiliated with the Transdisciplinary Research Initiative in Food Systems.
-She received her B.A.
-(Summa Cum Laude) in Anthropology and Foreign Languages and Literatures with a concentration in Spanish from Colorado State University (2002), and her M.A.
+Teresa Mares is an Associate Professor of Anthropology at the University of Vermont and is the Director for the Graduate Program in Food Systems.
+She received her M.A.
 (2005) and Ph.D.
 (2010) in Sociocultural Anthropology from the University of Washington.
 She also completed a graduate certificate in Women Studies at the University of Washington.

 Dr. Mares’ research focuses on the labor in the food system, food security and food sovereignty, and migration from Latin America.
 Analytically, Dr. Mares engages with theories and concepts of citizenship and borders, identity and foodways, and contemporary social movements.
 Her first book Life on the Other Border: Farmworkers and Food Justice in Vermont was published by University of California Press (2019).
 She is currently working on her second book (with co-author Laura-Anne Minkoff-Zern) entitled Will Work for Food: Labor Across the Food System, under advance contract with University of California Press.